Updated October 2019

 Camping in Banff and Jasper is, in our opinion, one of the best ways to enjoy the natural beauty of these areas.
 The campgrounds vary widely in size and amenities from huge RV-friendly campgrounds with hundreds of sites and full hookups, to small campgrounds with few amenities nestled in areas of pristine nature.

 We prefer small campgrounds with beautiful campsites (and few amenities) to the larger amenity-packed campgrounds.
-However, we stayed in all types of campgrounds on our visit, and will share our impressions with you.
+However, we stayed in all types of campgrounds on our visit.

 Tunnel Mountain Village Campground- Banff National Park

 Tunnel Mountain Village Campground is the closest campground to the actual town of Banff.
 It is just a couple miles from the center of town, and you can hop a shuttle into town if you don’t want to drive your camper (we highly recommend utilizing the shuttle service, as getting around town is difficult in a camper).

 The campground is HUGE with hundreds of sites.
 You can choose whether you would like a site with a fire pit (required if you want to have a campfire), a site with water/electric hookups, or just a basic site with neither of these options.

 We stayed in a basic site that did not have hookups or a fire pit.
 In Canadian national parks if you want to have a campfire you pay for a nightly campfire permit, and then you can use as much of the provided firewood as you want throughout the night.

 We chose not to spend the extra $8 for a fire permit, but we did feel that this system was FAR superior to U.S. national parks because it insures that visitors only burn local wood, AND it allows you to have a fire all night for a set price.

 The bathrooms in Tunnel Mountain Village were modern and clean with hot showers.
 There were also food lockers available for tent campers, or anyone who wanted to stow food safely away from animals.